gitgovernance/monorepo/README.md

 ## 🤝 Converse with Your Project

 After installation, open your preferred IDE—Cursor, VS Code, or any editor with AI capabilities.
-Open the chat and use `@gitgov` (located in `.gitgov/gitgov` if your editor uses different syntax like `#gitgov`) to start conversing with your project.
+Open the chat and use `@gitgov` (located in `gitgov` if your editor uses different syntax like `#gitgov`) to start conversing with your project.

 Natural language becomes your primary interface.
 Ask the agent to check project health, assign work, or identify priorities.
 The agent executes `gitgov` commands on your behalf, providing conversational access to the complete system functionality.